Darxo/Hardened/README.md

 ### Other Notable Changes

-- You can now bring -2 Brothers into Battle, compared to what your origin allows.
+- You can now bring 2 fewer Brothers into Battle, compared to what your origin allows.
 The first two Cart Upgrades allow you to bring +1 Brother into battle each
 - All Player Characters have +5 Hitpoints
 - Base Vision for the player and all world parties is now 450 (down from 500)
 - Player Characters now gain 100% XP from combat (up from 85%)